darklab8/go-typelog/README.md

   - Ability to define different log levels for different created loggers
 - Easier turning complex objects into structured logging
   - accepts maps and structs as its params.
 It will parse them on their own.
+- has ability to show "scope" of current logging (from which module the logs are)
+- has ability to grab otlp span id/trace id if they are present

 [See folder examples](./examples)